|Mt. Rainier, shot from out my window as we flew into Seattle.|

-We eventually reached the snow fields, that we would train on the for the next few hours.
-We practiced hiking with and without crampons on, we practiced the french step, which entails climbing up sideways with on leg crossing above the other.
+We eventually reached the snowfields, that we would train on for the next few hours.
+We practiced hiking with and without crampons on, we practiced the french step, which entails climbing up sideways with one leg crossing above the other.
 We practiced the duck step (no explanation needed).
 We practice the American step (Not to be left out, the Americans came up with a step that involves putting one foot sideways and one foot straight up the mountain.)

 After a surprisingly exhausting afternoon, we headed back to Ashford for one more good night of sleep before the real trek began.
 Natalie and I went to bed early, but neither of us slept.
 The mattress was lumpy, but that wasn’t the problem, there was just too much running through our minds.
 Finally, morning came and it was time for the real adventure to begin.